roguehistory/DIGH-HIST3812/content/en/building/github-guidance.md

 ---

-6. Give it a reasonable name; tick the 'initialize with a readme' box, tick off the 'private' box, and hit the green commit button. (**Nb** It's your choice to choose public OR private):
+6. Give it a reasonable name; below I just called it `week-one`.
+Tick the 'initialize with a readme' box, tick off the 'private' box, and hit the green commit button. (**Nb** It's your choice to choose public OR private):

 ![new repo settings](/images/github/github-new-repo-settings.png)